The Big Read

-The Big Read was a survey on books that was carried out by the BBC in the United Kingdom in 2003, when over three-quarters of a million votes were received from the British public to find the nation's best-loved novel.
+The Big Read was a survey on books that was carried out by the BBC in the United Kingdom in 2003, when over 700 thousand votes were received from the British public to find the nation's best-loved novel.
 The year-long survey was the biggest single test of public reading taste to date, and culminated with several programmes hosted by celebrities advocating their favourite books.

 Purpose

 The BBC started the Big Read with the goal of finding the "Nation's Best-loved Novel" by way of a viewer vote via the Web, SMS, and telephone.
 The show attracted controversy for adopting an allegedly sensationalist approach to literature, but supporters praised it for raising the public awareness of reading.
 The British public voted originally for any novel that they wished.
 From this, a list of 200 was drawn up, with the highest 21 then put forward for further voting, on the provision that only one book per author was permitted in the top 21.
 As the poll was based on novels, the plays of William Shakespeare were not part of the survey.